Brooklyn Democratic Party

 The Brooklyn Democratic Party, officially the Kings County Democratic County Committee, is the county committee of the Democratic Party in the New York City borough of Brooklyn (Kings County).
 It is the most local level of party governance in New York.
 Kings County Democratic County Committee is one of the largest Democratic county organizations in the United States, and the largest that is not its own city.

 In New York, county executive committees typically select candidates for local public offices, with the county committees ratifying the selections, including judicial candidates and the Democratic Party's nominee in special elections.
-County committees are composed of at least two members elected from each election district as well as two members elected from each assembly district within the county (assembly district leaders).